How safe is Punta Cana? Many intending travelers planning to visit Punta Cana always ask this question.

 However, as a traveler and especially one who intends to visit Punta Cana there are things you need to know.

-Amidst all the wonders and excitement you can get from a place like Punta Cana, there are questions to be asked and answered not just to Punta Cana alone but every city you intend visiting.
+Amidst all the wonders and excitement you can get from a place like Punta Cana, you should be concerned about your safety as well, not just in Punta Cana, but every other location you intend visiting.

-Punta Cana is a resort area on the Eastern-most part of the Dominican Republic, in the province of La Altagracia, located on the Caribbean Island of Hispaniola.
+Punta Cana is a resort area in the Easternmost part of the Dominican Republic, in the province of La Altagracia, located on the Caribbean Island of Hispaniola.

-And to that very effect, the U.S Department Of State has declared the Dominican Republic a threat-level 2 destination which tells citizens and visitors to maintain high-level caution.
+And to that very effect, the U.S. Department Of State declared the Dominican Republic a threat-level 2 destination, telling citizens and visitors to maintain high-level caution.

-Some other countries like France, China, UK, and South Africa have also, a threat-level 2 declaration by the U.S Department of State.
+Some other countries like France, China, the UK, and South Africa have also, a threat-level 2 declaration by the U.S. Department of State.